 In 2018, we initiated two major projects at Long Mead: The Long Mead Biodiversity Research Project and the Thames Valley Wildflower Meadow Restoration Project (TVWMRP).
-TVWMRP is a farmer and landowner-led initiative which aims to connect up the fragments of ancient floodplain wildflower meadow along the Thames (of which only 4 square miles remain in the UK) by restoring or re-creating the intervening meadows to create a continuous meadow network.
+TVWMRP is a community-driven initiative that aims to connect up the fragments of ancient floodplain wildflower meadow along the Thames (of which only 4 square miles remain in the UK) by restoring or re-creating the intervening meadows to create a continuous meadow network.
+In the last 6 years, we have connected up over 200 hectares of ancient and restored meadow on the Thames around Swinford, by creating meadows in between.
 Our neighbour to neighbour approach has meant that a continuous wildlife corridor is already forming up and downstream from Long Mead.
-In July 2020, we undertook the re-creation of Christ Church Meadows on the Thames in the centre of Oxford, using seed from Long Mead.
+We are also working on creating a meadow network on the Cherwell River in Oxford.
+In July 2020, we undertook the re-creation of Christ Church Meadows, using seed from Long Mead.
 (Runner up for Oxford University's Vice Chancellor's Award for Sustainability in 2023).
-In July 2021 we extended the floodplain meadow restoration at the Oxford end, opposite the Marston Meadows Sites of Special Scientific Interest (SSSI) on the Cherwell River by restoring 10 acres of meadow for Merton College.
-In 2023, we will help Oxford University Parks to restore another 1.5 acres close to Music Meadow.
-We have also donated seed from Long Mead to enhance Magdalen College Water Meadows.
+In July 2021 we extended the floodplain meadow restoration, opposite the Marston Meadows Sites of Special Scientific Interest (SSSI) on the Cherwell River by restoring 10 acres of meadow for Merton College.
+In 2024, we helped Oxford University Parks to restore another 1.5 acres close to Music Meadow.
+In 2025, we will support Magdalen College and Lady Margaret Hall College to create meadows on the Cherwell.

 Part of our restoration programme includes propagating slow growing and rarer species by hand.
-In this part of the project we include our carefarming participants (adults with learning disabilities and autism) with whom we have been work for two decades, together with members of the community.
+This part of the project brings together the whole community including the Scouts, the Schools, the Beavers and our social farming participants (adults with learning disabilities and autism) with whom we have been working for two decades.
 The group has grown organically since 2020 and we now find that we are also benefitting people with a wide range of mental and physical challenges.
+We also have wonderful long-term partners in FarmAbility and Bridewell gardens.

 In December 2020, we won a grant from Ecover in partnership with Open University and BBOWT, (UK winner of 770 applicants from three countries).
 We are restoring 50ha for this project.
 As part of this project, the Open University is studying carbon sequestration in floodplain meadows under restoration.
 Our first two years' data suggest that they may be as good as peat bogs at storing carbon.